Paligo Technical Writer

 Paligo is Much More than a Help Authoring Tool

-Paligo uses a topic-based customisation of the DocBook XML schema.
-Each topic is an object in a database, rather than a file, and this allows Paligo to keep track of changes much more efficiently.
+Beneath the hood, each topic is an object in a database, rather than a file, and this allows Paligo to keep track of changes much more efficiently.

 You can find out more about Paligo at paligo.net and they have a free trial option.